 1- Buy less, you don’t need ten pairs of jeans.

-2- Buy better; pay a little more for quality and longer-lasting pieces.
+2- Buy better and buy local; pay a little more for quality and longer-lasting pieces.

 3- Take good care of your clothes, they will last longer.

 4- Fashion is cyclic, do not throw away your old shirt yet, it will become trendy soon again.

 5- Avoid trends that you know are harming the world, for example, plastic.

 6- Get creative, update what you already have, find new ways to wear it adding cool accessories.